+ROC is committed to protecting the health and safety of its Employees, visitors and the public.
 ROC expects and requires all Employees to comply with all relevant workplace health, safety and environment laws and Company policies.

-ROC has adopted a number of policies governing health, safety and environment which are available to all Employees on the ROC Intranet.
+ROC has adopted a number of policies governing health and safety which are available to all Employees on the ROC Intranet.
 Employees should familiarise themselves with these policies and ensure that they comply with them at all times.